working-group-two/engineering-blog/pages/blog/_posts/2020-12-11-forbidden-lore-hacking-dns-routing-for-k8s.md

 # Aside: other issues with headers

-During this debugging session we also realised that we’d been creating image-pull secrets in Kubernetes with both .dockercfg and .dockerconfigjson, not realising that [.dockercfg is the old format](https://github.com/moby/moby/pull/12009) and that .dockercfg likely does not support HttpHeaders at all.
+During this debugging session we also realised that we’d been creating image-pull secrets in Kubernetes with both `.dockercfg` and `.dockerconfigjson`, not realising that `.dockercfg` [is the old format](https://github.com/moby/moby/pull/12009) and that `.dockercfg` likely does not support HttpHeaders at all.

 Kubelet [does support HttpHeaders](https://github.com/Kubernetes/Kubernetes/blob/e1fd2d7ff57af153023347d72d17226effd917c8/pkg/credentialprovider/config.go#L44), but relies on the underlying container runtime to also support them - which is not the case for containerd.